Important Rituals of the Life Cycle

 Bar or Bat Mitzvah means son or daughter of the commandment; a boy becomes a bar mitzvah at age thirteen, and a girl becomes a bat mitzvah at age twelve.

-In order to fulfil this obligation, a student or employee would attend synagogue in the mornings and evenings and therefore might require some alteration to their work/attendance schedule.
+To fulfil this obligation, a student or employee would attend synagogue in the mornings and evenings and therefore might require some alteration to their work / attendance schedule.